strmlineapp-ux/agileflow/src/docs/design-system.md

     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
     -   **Behavior**: Dropping any card (pinned or not) onto this zone creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and is placed immediately after the original in the list.
 -   **Layout Stability**: To prevent "janky" or shifting layouts during a drag operation (especially when dragging an item out of one card and over another), ensure that the container cards (e.g., `TeamCard`) maintain a consistent height.
 This can be achieved by using `flexbox` properties (e.g., `h-full` on the card and `flex-grow` on its main content area) to make the content container fill the available space, even when a draggable item is temporarily removed from the layout.
--   **Application**: This is the required pattern for managing Pages, Calendars, and Teams.
+-   **Application**: This is the required pattern for managing Pages, Calendars, Teams, and Admin Groups.

 ---